libp2p/docs/content/concepts/hole-punching.md

     ![](https://i.imgur.com/wXehUlC.png)

     - `A` sends a `Connect` message to `B` through `Relay`.
-        - `Connect` contains the addresses of A. libp2p and offers multiple mechanisms to discover one's addresses, e.g., via the libp2p identify protocol.
+        - `Connect` contains the addresses of A. libp2p offers multiple mechanisms to discover one's addresses, e.g., via the libp2p identify protocol.
     - `B` receives the `Connect` message on the relayed connection and replies